Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 All Standard Class seats are cloth-covered with a 30 inch pitch, offering 18 inch width for window and aisle seats, while middle seats are wider at 19 inches.
 Standard Class seats feature lighter weight seating without rear seat pockets, no inflight entertainment (IFE) systems, and no reserved seating.
 Seating is open in the Standard cabin based on boarding groups, which are labeled as Group 1 (first to board), Group 2 (next to board), and if required Group 3 (last to board).

-There is no meal service available in Standard Class on any A220 aircraft, or on A321 flights under 2 hours in duration.
-On longer A321 flights, Standard passengers can pre-purchase onboard meals ahead of time, or as a buy on board (BoB) item at a higher cost.
-Standard class meals are served in pre-packaged aluminum containers similar to a TV dinner or microwave meal, which are reheated immediately before serving.
+There is no meal service available in Standard Class on any Airbus A220 aircraft, or on Airbus A321 flights under 2 hours in duration.
+On longer A321 flights, Standard passengers can pre-purchase onboard meals ahead of time, or as a buy on board (BoB) item at a higher cost based on availability.
+Standard Class meals are served in pre-packaged aluminum containers similar to a TV dinner or microwave meal, which are reheated immediately before serving.

 Beverage service is available on all flights, but only bottled water service is complimentary to Standard Class passengers.
 All other drinks including flavored nonalcoholic beverages are to be purchased on a pay as you go basis.
 Wi-fi access is not available on A220 aircraft, but is available to Standard Class passengers on A321 aircraft for a fee.